notator/AssistantPerformer/README.md

-Monophonic input, such as produced by an EWI (http://www.akaipro.com/ewiseries), is currently assumed.
+Monophonic input, such as produced by an EWI (http://www.akaipro.com/ewiseries), or R2M (http://www.doepfer.de/R2M.htm) is currently assumed.
 A MIDI keyboard can be used, but only one key at a time (incoming noteOffs are matched to noteOns, so playing legato is no problem).
 Timing is related to the times of single noteOns and noteOffs.
 In addition to noteOn/Off, pitch and velocity information, the performance can also be affected by the instrument's continuous controllers - modulation-wheel, pitch-wheel and aftertouch or channel-pressure.

 Future directions: I am currently working on the creation of more scores in the necessary format.
 Clearly, more examples are needed.
 New scores could be created in several ways: